|What's New||Site Map|

 The aim of this key action is to promote sustainable integrated management of marine resources and to contribute to the marine aspects of the fifth action plan on the environment.
 Synergy with other relevant activities of the framework programme will be ensured through a specific coordinating mechanism.

 Research will be directed towards:

 - developing the necessary scientific knowledge base on marine processes, ecosystems and interactions for sustainable use of the marine environment and resources,

 - reducing the impact of human activity upon the biodiversity and sustainable functioning of marine ecosystems and developing the technologies required to facilitate safe and economic, yet sustainable, exploitation of marine resources,

-- monitoring and managing coastal processes in order to alleviate pollution, flooding and erosion, in particular of fragile coastlines, and to facilitate land reclamation from the sea,
+- monitoring and manageing coastal processes in order to alleviate pollution, flooding and erosion, in particular of fragile coastlines, and to facilitate land reclamation from the sea,

 - enabling the operational forecasting of environmental constraints on safe sustainable offshore operations, including the necessary components of an appropriate marine observing system.